-Litigation finance generally means that a third party provides financial resources to support a claimant in a legal dispute, which enables litigation or arbitration cases to proceed.
-In return, if the case is won, the funder receives an agreed share of the proceeds of the claim.
-Litigation funding offers the prospect of higher returns than traditional asset classes and returns that are truly uncorrelated to equity markets, which is particularly attractive during times of financial crisis, market downturn and volatility.
+Litigation finance generally means that a third party -a litigation funding firm– provides financial resources to support a claimant in a legal dispute, which enables litigation or arbitration cases to proceed.
+In return, if the case is won, the litigation funding firm receives an agreed share of the proceeds of the claim.
+Litigation finance offers the prospect of higher returns than traditional asset classes and returns that are truly uncorrelated to equity markets, which is particularly attractive during times of financial crisis, market downturn and volatility.

-Litigation funding has its roots in antiquity.
+Litigation finance has its roots in antiquity.
 Historians cite the example of Apollodorus, a wealthy Athenian banker’s son, who purchased an interest in a current claim in ancient Greece.
 Nevertheless, until relatively recently, funding or investing in litigation was commonly known as the legal doctrine of “Champerty”, which was long seen as an unlawful taboo.
 This is mainly because ancient legal systems were susceptible to abuse by men of status and influence.
 In modern times, this is clearly no longer the case, especially in developed countries with strong rule of law.
 In fact, if a claimant with a meritorious claim lacks the financial resources to seek justice and thus law becomes a luxury, it is probably a greater injustice for a society.
-Litigation funding, in its modern form, originated in Australia in the mid-1990s, quickly spreading to the UK, the US and other jurisdictions.
+Litigation finance, in its modern form, originated in Australia in the mid-1990s, quickly spreading to the UK, the US and other jurisdictions.
 However, the legal and regulatory framework remained relatively unclear until very recently.
-In the UK, for example, there has been widespread recognition that litigation funding promotes access to justice by enabling litigants to manage their exposure to costs, when the Jackson reforms of English commercial litigation came into force on 1 April 2013.
+In the UK, for example, there has been widespread recognition that litigation finance promotes access to justice by enabling litigants to manage their exposure to costs, when the Jackson reforms of English commercial litigation came into force on 1 April 2013.

-The benefits of litigation funding are manifold.
+The benefits of litigation finance are manifold.
 It enables smaller companies and individuals to get access to higher quality counsel against oftentimes powerful counterparties.
 It also helps to reduce the pressure to settle prematurely, to free up working capital during litigation and to de-risk positions with another shareholder.
 At the same time, the economics for funders are highly attractive.
-In the UK, for example, litigation funders typically find cases where potential compensation is roughly 10 times the legal costs.
+In the UK, for example, litigation funding firms typically find cases where potential compensation is roughly 10 times the legal costs.
 On average, there is a probability of success of almost exactly 50%, and funders tend to receive around 25% to 35% of the potential benefit plus recovery of the legal costs if the case is won.
 For example, if a funder finances 10 cases, with a cost of GBP 100’000 each (so total investment of 1’000’000), a reasonable scenario would be that he recovers between 1’750’000 and 2’250’000.

-There are a number of factors that investors need to take into account when selecting the best opportunities.
+There are a number of factors that investors need to take into account when selecting the best investment vehicle to answer specific opportunities.
 Jurisdiction and the legal framework are very important.
 The US market tends be overcrowded with more regulatory challenges, which makes the risk/return less attractive compared to the UK, for example.
 In addition, investors should focus on opportunities where they get enough diversification through a large number of claims.
 Investing in few cases can be risky due to the binary outcome of returns.